jordanly/ra-webapp/README.md

 - * is a multi-query string in URL encoding
 - Multiple queries are separated by ";" characters
 - Newline characters are allowed
-- JSON format: JSONArray consisting of results for each query
+- JSON format: JSONArray consisting of JSONObjects for each query
 ```
 [
     {
         isError: boolean
-        query: String of original query
+        query: string of original query
         error:
             {
                 start: line:column
                 end: line:column
-                message: String error message
+                message: string error message
             }
         columnNames: [col1, col2, ...]
         data: list of maps for each tuple